tawanaj/tawanaj.github.io/_posts/2024-08-30-pass-the-ball.markdown

  <h3 style="display: flex; justify-content: center;">*****</h3>
 Upon my realization, the first thing <u>I felt was angst.</u>

 Everything I was handling, seemed like a necessity.
 I made an excuse as to why every single thing on my plate had to be there.
-That went a little bit like this:
+It went a little bit like this:

-> I like writing code, so owning several different features at the same time, seem reasonable and helps me to do what I enjoy. <br>
+> I like writing code, so owning different features at the same time, helps me to do what I enjoy.
+ <br><br>
-> I'm a homeowner and should probably tend to things that need my immediate attention. <br>
+> I'm a homeowner and should probably tend to things that need my immediate attention.
+<br><br>
 > It's my mom!
 I can't just not help her out.
-She needs help taking care of this house stuff. <br>
+She needs help taking care of house stuff.
+ <br><br>
 > I need people in this life, so hanging with friends is a must.